It's got a bit cooler in recent evenings so things have gone a bit quieter at the Beddington obs light trap. Here's a few highlights.

 A close up of Horse Chestnut Leaf-miner.
 At least 50 of these in the trap yesterday.
 Quite stunning close up.
 Amazing how devastating these little things can be.

-Acrobasis advenella (above) and the similar Acrobasis suavella (below) .
-The large size and broken sub terminal wing line on the suavella is how I'm telling them apart.
+Acrobasis advenella (above) and the similar Phycita roborella (below) .
+The large size and broken sub terminal wing line is how I'm telling them apart.
+Also need to look out for Acrobasis suavella.

 Double-lobed- an infrequent visitor to these parts